mafouille/doMreps/README.txt

 GGGGAAGCCTGTGTGCTGTGTCCCACCTGCTGGGGAAGCCTCGGGGATGGGA	CGGGGATGGGAGGGGAAGCCT	TGGGGAAGCCTCGGGGATGGGA	28	384	451

-Output description: Each time mreps find a new Internal Tandem Duplication (ITD), it display an 'F' (for forward read) or an 'R' (for Reverse read).
+Output description: Each time mreps find a new Internal Tandem Duplication (ITD), it displays an 'F' (for Forward read) or an 'R' (for Reverse read).
-Then it display a tabular view of ITDs.
+Then it displays a tabular view of ITDs.
   First line is the column header.
   Second line is the total number of reads.
   Then we have for each ITD sequence,